-The scope of this report is consistent with that of the annual report, with a focus on disclosing the performance of the Group with respect to ESG concepts and practice from 1 April 2020 to 31 March 2021.
-All the data are from the internal files or statistical reports of the Group.
+The scope of this report is consistent with that of the annual report, with a focus on disclosing the performance of the Group with respect to ESG concepts and practice during FY2022.
+There were no significant changes to the scope of reporting for FY2022.